-Say what you want about war, it does create a lot of advances in technology.
+Say what you want about war, but it does create many technological advances.
 For example, canning was invented because Napoleon wanted a way to feed his army.
-World War 2 brought its own set of advances, and many of those after the war were transferred into a ready-made food industry.
+World War 2 brought its own advances, and many of those after the war were transferred into a ready-made food industry.
 After all, where do you think Spam and canned pasta came from?
-To let my kids truly experience the joy of a World War 2 soldier’s lunch we hit the grocery store.
+To let my kids truly experience the joy of a World War 2 soldier’s lunch, we hit the grocery store.
+It made for a fascinating history lesson as we made our meal and then later we watched some videos of actual recipes being made.

 (there’s probably an affiliate link or two in here, but I also probably bought most of this at the grocery store)